owaits/ScreenMonkey.Help/reference/macros/smartview.md

 - Click ‘New’ on the toolbar of the SmartView clip dialog
 - A new device settings dialog will appear
 - Enter a name and the IP address of the SmartView you want to control.
 The name is used in Screen Monkey for identifying multiple SmartView devices and can be anything you wish.

+## Creating macro clips
+Once you have a device you will be able to create clips coresponding to the actions shown in the table.
+Simply pick an action you wish to perform and add it as a new clip.